bmeneg/bmeneg.github.io/content/posts/kernel-mm-debug.md

 ---
 title: "Kernel debugging - memory case"
 author: "Bruno Meneguele"
-date: 2020-05-10
+date: 2020-05-11
 ---

-The last [post](/post/kernel-debugging-with-qemu) I did showed the firsts step to setup a development/debugging environment for working with Linux Kernel, which has been the perfect setup so far to me.
+In the [last post](/post/kernel-debugging-with-qemu) I showed the firsts step to setup a development/debugging environment for working with Linux Kernel, which has been the perfect setup so far to me.
 But something was lacking at the end of the post... a bit of the real taste of that.
 Because of that, in this post I'm going to show you a quick walkthrough using one of my recent projects into kernel.

 The project itself doesn't really matter, one day I'm going to share it with you guys, but today the context is somewhat pretty simple: I have a userspace